Xobdo.org

 Xobdo.org is an online multilingual dictionary.
 It provides information on the vocabularies of Assamese, Boro, Meitei, Karbi, Dimasa, Mising, Hindi and Bengali languages.
 It is the first online Assamese dictionary to become available online, starting on 10 March 2006.
-As of 6 August 2011, the database of this dictionary contains 37013 words of Assamese language.
-This is a wiki, where anybody can contribute and edit words in the dictionary provided they have a substantial knowledge of the Assamese language.
+As of 6 August 2011, the database of this dictionary contains 37,013 Assamese words.
+This is a wiki where anybody can contribute and edit words in the dictionary provided they have a substantial knowledge of the Assamese language.
 Moreover, the dictionary has the facility to categorize the words as per their origin, nature and locality.
 It also has the facility of incorporating encyclopedic entries.
-This website uses UNICODE fonts which ensures global visibility of Assamese fonts when users set their character encoding option to Unicode (UTF-8).
+This website uses Unicode fonts which ensures global visibility of Assamese fonts when users set their character encoding option to Unicode (UTF-8).

 The dictionary is the brainchild of Bikram M Baruah, an Assamese petroleum engineer based in Abu Dhabi.
-Late,r many interested people specialized in different areas joined as the working force behind this dictionary.
+Later, many interested people specialized in different areas joined as contributors to the dictionary.